-The rule making process by EU/EASA considered the aspect of undesired redundant/duplicated definitions whilst establishing the Regulations Air Crew and Regulation Air Operations in a way that the Implementing Rules regarding Organisation Requirements Aircrew (Annex VII, Part-ORA) and Organisation Requirements Air Operations (Annex III, Part-ORO) are mainly identical in the Subpart General Requirements (GEN) and allow the establishment of organisations' documentation without duplications if clear references are provided.
+The rule making process by EU/EASA considered the aspect of undesired redundant/duplicated definitions whilst establishing the Regulations Air Crew and Regulation Air Operations in a way that the Implementing Rules regarding Organisation Requirements Aircrew (Annex VII, Part-ORA) and Organisation Requirements Air Operations (Annex III, Part-ORO) are mainly identical in the Subpart General Requirements (GEN).
+Also the newly introduced requirements on Management Systems to the Regulation Continued Airworhtiness (herein for CAMO so far) have followed a very close structure.
+This allows the establishment of organisations' documentation without duplications if clear references are provided.